-To overcome the above selection bias in photometric CG samples, \citet{1996AJ....112..871B} introduced an alternative approach: friend-of-friend (FoF) algorithm, which identifies whether two galaxies belong to the same group using their projected separation and line-of-sight velocity difference.
-Several authors identified CGs following this method from various redshift surveys: CfA2 \citep{1996AJ....112..871B}; 2dFGRS \citep{2007ggnu.conf...73S} and from the SDSS main galaxy sample \citep{2016ApJS..225...23S}.
+To overcome the above selection bias in photometric CG samples, \citet{1996AJ....112..871B} introduced an alternative approach: the friend-of-friend (FoF) algorithm, which identifies whether two galaxies belong to the same group using their projected separation and line-of-sight (LOS) velocity difference.
+Several authors identified CGs following this method from various redshift surveys, including CfA2 \citep{1996AJ....112..871B} and 2dFGRS \citep{2007ggnu.conf...73S}, and from the SDSS main galaxy sample (MGS) \citep{2016ApJS..225...23S}.
 This FoF algorithm has a strong dependence on the redshift completeness of the sample galaxies.
-Modern galaxy redshift surveys typically use multi-fiber spectrograph, where the fiber collision effect brings an incompleteness effect at small angular scale.
+Modern galaxy redshift surveys typically use a multifiber spectrograph, where the fiber collision effect brings an incompleteness effect at small angular scale.
 For example, the fibers cannot be placed closer than 55" on the same plate in the SDSS \citep{2002ApJ...571..172Z}, which leads to a very high spectroscopic incompleteness on the compact galaxy system (\citealp{2008ApJ...685..235P,2016RAA....16...43S}).
 Moreover, distant CGs tend to be smaller in angular sizes and therefore are more likely to be biased by this incompleteness effect.

-Recently, \citet{2018AA...618A.157D} combined the advantages of above two selection algorithms and applied their new algorithm on the galaxy catalogue of SDSS-DR12 \citep{2015ApJS..219...12A}.
-In specific, they first apply a redshift filter to remove the background galaxies.
+Recently, \citet{2018AA...618A.157D} combined the advantages of the above two selection algorithms and applied their new algorithm on the galaxy catalog of SDSS-DR12 \citep{2015ApJS..219...12A}.
+Specifically, they first apply a redshift filter to remove the background galaxies.
 These galaxies without redshifts are considered as background at this step.
 They then select the CG candidates inside the redshift slices using the Hickson's criteria.
 Finally, they bring those galaxies without redshifts back and check whether they could be the interlopers of these spectroscopic CG candidates.
-These groups without interlopers are finally confirmed as `non-contaminated' CGs and otherwise listed as `potentially contaminated' CGs.
-With the redshift slice to remove the background galaxies in beginning, this algorithm effectively avoids the selection bias that against the low redshift CGs in the traditional photometric only selection technique.
+These groups without interlopers are finally confirmed as `noncontaminated' CGs and otherwise listed as `potentially contaminated' CGs.
+With the redshift slice to remove the background galaxies in the beginning, this algorithm effectively avoids the selection bias caused by the low redshift CGs in the traditional photometric-only selection technique.